dhruvii1205/RNN_LSTM/README.md

 * By giving train as a parameter, the model will be trained and the weights will be saved to a specific path.
 * BY giving predict as a parameter, we will use the saved weights by using **load_weight** function and predict the values for train and test dataset along with plotting the output for both the case.
 * We will also print the **MSE (Mean Sqaured Error)** to understand which model is giving better result.

+### What to expect after giving input?
+* After giving arguement in the given format
+* If you have entered predict as a mode to any model before train mode,, then you can expect a message from except block saying, *You might have chose predict mode before train mode.
+Train the model first before predicting values.*
+* If you have entered train in the mode, you can expect model training
+* If you have entered predict in the mode, you can expect 2 graphs popping up.
+The first one is for the train dataset for the given model and second one is for the test dataset.
+We will be able to check the MSE(Mean Sqaure Error) result as an output for both of them.